uswds/uswds/README.md

 $ npm -v
 3.10.8 # This line may vary depending on what version of Node you've installed.
 ```

-**Windows installation:** Team Treehouse has a tutorial on how to install Node.js/npm on your Windows machine: [http://blog.teamtreehouse.com/install-node-js-npm-windows](http://blog.teamtreehouse.com/install-node-js-npm-windows)

 Your next step will to be to create a `package.json` file.
 You can do this manually, but an easier method is to use the `npm init` command.
 This command will prompt you with a few questions to create your `package.json` file.